 - 2 tbsp rapeseed oil

 - pinch of nutmeg

-- vegetable stock I use vegan bouillon powder from Marigold - 2tbsp
+- 2 tbsp vegetable stock powder (I use vegan bouillon powder from Marigold)

 - 2-3 tbsp natural yoghurt